Dictionary » Positive Words » Inaction – Meaning, Definition, Synonyms and Antonyms

 Definition

 Inaction refers to the absence of activity, movement, or initiative when action is expected.
-It can result from fear, indecision, passivity, or a deliberate choice to wait.
+It may result from fear, indecision, passivity, procrastination, or a deliberate choice to wait.
 In some cases, inaction stems from a lack of awareness or understanding.
-In other cases, it may reflect apathy or resignation.
-Politically and socially, inaction is often criticized when it leads to missed opportunities or unresolved problems.
-For example, government inaction during a crisis may cause public frustration or harm.
-On a personal level, inaction can delay goals, hinder progress, or increase regret.
+In other cases, it may reflect apathy, burnout, or resignation.

 Etymology